Transitional Year Residency Program at HCA Florida North Florida Hospital

-We have received initial accreditation effective April 13th, 2018.
+We have received continued accreditation effective December 5th, 2022.

 Your participation in our transitional year program does not automatically grant you consideration for or a position in any other HCA Florida programs.
 Please reach out to the Program Director to inquire further.

-The block schedule for transitional year residents are customized to align with the requirements for such a year for each chosen specialty.
+The block schedule for transitional year residents is customized to align with the requirements for such a year for each chosen specialty.
 The specialties that require a preliminary year are as follows: Anesthesiology, Dermatology, Diagnostic Radiology, Nuclear Medicine, Ophthalmology, Osteopathic Neuro-musculoskeletal Medicine, Physical Medicine and Rehabilitation, Preventive Medicine and Radiation Oncology.
-The specific requirements for each specialty can be found on the AGME website.
+The specific requirements for each specialty can be found on the ACGME website.

 We do not offer rotations in the transitional year program at this time.
 Learn about other medical student rotation opportunities.